jahidhasan299/Free-Watermarking-Image-App/README.md

 8. Creating the text Watermark.
 9. Using CV2 function to define thext properties and applying it at specific coordinates.
 10. Converting the image into RGB and Visualizing it.

+# Useful of Image_Watermarking
+1. Adding a watermarking to an image works as copyright.
+Different organizations can use it to make their content secure so that their content cannot be misused without their licence or a paid version.
+In this project, We will saw how easily we can use OpenCV to add watermarks to our images.

+2. In this project, we will see how we can add a watermark to an image.
+Adding a watermark works as a copyright for your image, so that no one can illegally use your image or document.
+We will use OpenCV for this project to add logo and text as a watermark.